-Canon 5DS R versus Hasselblad X1D
+Canon 5DS R vs Hasselblad X1D

-The Canon EOS 5DS R and the Hasselblad X1D-50c are two professional cameras that were revealed to the public, respectively, in February 2015 and June 2016.
+The Canon EOS 5DS R and the Hasselblad X1D-50c are two professional cameras that were officially introduced, respectively, in February 2015 and June 2016.
 The 5DS R is a DSLR, while the X1D is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (5DS R) and a medium format (X1D) sensor.
-The Canon has a resolution of 50.3 megapixel, whereas the Hasselblad provides 51.3 MP.
+The Canon has a resolution of 50.3 megapixels, whereas the Hasselblad provides 51.3 MP.

 Body comparison: Canon 5DS R vs Hasselblad X1D

 The physical size and weight of the Canon 5DS R and the Hasselblad X1D are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Hasselblad X1D is notably smaller (17 percent) than the Canon 5DS R. Moreover, the X1D is markedly lighter (22 percent) than the 5DS R. In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.